-Boston Properties will complete Ames Street Redevelopments in December 2018, which will provide housing and an improved streetscape on Ames Street, connecting to the 6th Street Walkway.
-The 6th Street Walkway improvements were completed in October 2018, and include a separated bicycle path, a new concrete walkway, new seating and new lighting.
+Boston Properties completed Ames Street Redevelopments in the spring of 2019.
+88 Ames Street, also known as Proto provides housing and an improved streetscape on Ames Street, connecting to the 6th Street Walkway.
+The 6th Street Walkway improvements were completed in the fall of 2018, and included a separated bicycle path, a new concrete walkway, and new seating and lighting.

 In 2017, Boston Properties began demolition and the construction of 145 Broadway, formerly Eleven Cambridge Center.
-A building which will be home to Akamai's global headquarters.
+The building will be complete in the fall of 2019 and will be home to Akamai's global headquarters.

 In 2018, the CRA completed an inventory of privately owned public space and pedestrian easements within the KSURP boundary.
 The POPS in the MXD District page provides additional details on the locations, agreements and amenities within each space.